dannyniu/SafeTypes2/docs/prog-manual.md

 - `s2_is_dict(obj)`
 - `s2_is_list(obj)`

+When objects of other concrete data types are passed to parameters or assigned to variables of `s2obj_t *`, one can write `&obj->base` to let compiler enforce type safety.
+Getting objects out of containers is unfortunately at this moment not type-safe, as the type of the parameter is `s2obj_t **` - a nested pointer.

 ## 2.2. `s2data_t`

 This type is used to hold arbitrary data.
 The design goal has been to make it